Getting Started

 | Max market exposure | Prevents concentration in one market |

-| Max portfolio exposure | Limits total platform meme committed |
+| Max portfolio exposure | Limits total FISH committed |

 | Kill switch | Cancels all live orders on abnormal fills or connectivity loss |